Darebin Falcons: 2005–2015: VWFL dominance

 In 2008, the Falcons continued their unbeaten streak and returned to the grand final at Trevor Barker Oval, again playing University.
 With 2000 in attendance, Darebin won by a comfortable margin of 68 points, 15.10 (100) to 4.8 (32).
 Hope was the Lisa Hardeman Medallist after kicking six goals for the Falcons.
 Darebin faced a new opponent in the 2009 grand final – Diamond Creek – at Box Hill City Oval.
 Advantaged by the direction of the wind, the Falcons took a 16-point lead into half-time, which would have been greater if not for inaccurate kicking.
 Darebin went on to win their fourth consecutive premiership by 44 points, breaking the VWFL record previously held by the Parkville Scorpions, which won premierships in 1987, 1988 and 1989.
 Sarah Hammond, who had competed at the 2000 Sydney Olympics in handball, won the Lisa Hardeman Medal as a Darebin midfielder.
 The Falcons implemented a zone defence system in 2010, in an attempt to counteract younger teams' pace.
 It proved effective – the club continued its winning streak, defeating Diamond Creek again in the grand final at Northcote Park, 9.9 (63) to 4.7 (31).
 Aasta O'Connor was the Lisa Hardeman Medallist.

 Late in 2010, having coached the club to five consecutive premierships, Peta Searle moved on to coaching the Western Jets.
+Michael Bell was appointed as the senior coach for the 2011 season and after winning the first three games was sacked.
 Anna McIllroy, previously the team's co-captain, began coaching the side.
 When the 2011 season began, Darebin's unbeaten run was finally broken by the St Albans Spurs in round 4, which defeated the Falcons by 48 points.
 The streak had stretched from the 2006 semi-final, totalling sixty-five games without a loss.
 Darebin recovered to win seven of their first eight matches, averaging a 106-point winning margin.
 A number of Falcons played for Victoria at the AFL Women's National Championships in South Australia – O'Connor, Shevaun Hogan, Daisy Pearce, Anna Schwager, Samantha Smith and Natalie Wood.
 However, the Spurs overcame Darebin again in round 15, by 22 points.
 In the semi-final, Darebin recovered to defeat their new rivals by three goals, but faced them again in the grand final at Coburg City Oval.
 St Albans kicked eight of the first ten goals to enter half-time with a comfortable 33-point lead and continued to dominate in the second half, finishing 79-point winners (16.6 (102) to 3.5 (23)).
 Karen Paxman, the Lisa Hardeman Medallist, muted Darebin captain Pearce's impact.